Home Safety Checklist: Project H.O.P.E. ensuring a safe environment for our guests

 The need was based on sourcing information from the community we serve by Listening to their concerns and requests.

-The guest were an active participant in this process helping Project H.O.P.E. at every step of the way to make a tailored health tool.
+The guests were an active participant in this process helping Project H.O.P.E. at every step of the way to make a tailored health tool.

 As a result of the gracious donations of 4 people, we were able to make this idea become reality.